ScottClaessens/trustAI/data/Study 2/README.md

 # Data README file

-**Dataset title:** Clean data from pilot study for project on "The Trustability of AI"
+**Dataset title:** Clean data from Study 2 for project on "The Trustability of AI"

 **Principal investigator:** Dr. Ethan Landes (ethan.landes@gmail.com)